-Share on ThriftyFunCheck out these photos.
-Click at right to share your own photo in this guide.
+Share on ThriftyFunCheck out these Hummingbird Photos.
+Click at right to share your own photo in this page.

 The hummingbirds have owned the back garden, near the Mexican sage and other plants.
 They have been zooming around, especially one couple who obviously are interested in one another.
-They are beautiful and graceful!

 We have several hummingbird feeders around the yard and Path Garden.
 This is at the front door where we can see this little guy standing "guard " over his own personal buffet.

 A hummingbird looking for the perfect blossom!
 Those little critters are so dang fast.
 It's hard to get a picture of them, and forget about getting them to smile!
-I tried to find out what kind it is.
-There are so many kinds of hummingbirds listed.
-It's unbelievable!

 A humming bird at the feeder wondering what the hubby's problem is!
 "Hey trying to eat here!"